Azure/azure-cosmos-dotnet-v3/docs/observability.md

 > Note: We don't collect any PII data as part of this feature.

 ### Limitations
-1. AAD Support is not available
+1. AAD Support is not available.
-2. Since you need to set environment variable, so this feature will be enabled machinewide only right now.

 ### Components